miguelabreu94/Database-operations/README.md

 # Dependencies
 postgresql-42.6.0.jar

-Created a main table on DBeaver for Movements (id, credit, debit, entitie, account, date, category, description, type) Secondary tables for Registers, Entities, Accounts, Categories.
+Created a main table on PostgreSQL for Movements (id, credit, debit, entitie, account, date, category, description, type) Secondary tables for Registers, Entities, Accounts, Categories.

 Using a 3 label business model, I have made a Controller package to communicate with the user